shahanakattil/MS-900-Lab-Content/Instructions/Module-1-Intro-to-Microsoft-365-Admin-Center.md

 ## Lab objectives

-In this lab, you will perform:
+In this lab, you will complete the following tasks:

 + Exercise 1: Admin Experience for User Management
 + Exercise 2: Explore Microsoft 365 Apps